Llenroc: Construction

-Notable features
+Architecture

-There are a number of notable aspects to the house and property.
+There are several notable aspects to the house and property.
 The house's stone exteriors feature three-foot thick masonry walls and a variety of carved capitals, arches, and turrets.
 Its interiors are decorated in Georgia Pine and black walnut, and include large leaded glass mirrors, fireplaces, molded plaster ceilings, and a pine balustrade main staircase carved in a Gothic style.
 Rare, hand-made twin chandeliers hang in the living and music rooms.
 The house contains nine elaborate fireplaces.

 In 1925, the Smiley Baldwin Memorial Stairway was donated to the Delta Phi fraternity by Arthur Baldwin, Cornell Class of 1892.
 The outdoor Stairway, built in honor of Arthur's son Morgan Smiley Baldwin, Cornell Class of 1915, who was killed in World War I, connects Cornell Avenue and University Avenue and is located at the southwest corner of the property.
 Arthur Baldwin and Morgan Smiley Baldwin were both brothers of the chapter.

 Delta Phi and Llenroc

 The Pi chapter of the Delta Phi fraternity was founded at Cornell University in 1891.
 After spending its first 10 years in rental houses, the chapter purchased 515 Stewart Avenue in 1901.

-In 1911, the chapter purchased Llenroc from Ezra’s daughters Mary Emily Cornell Emma Cornell Blair.
-A.D.
-White wrote the chapter a letter of congratulations, in which he stated, “the music of the University chimes comes down from the library tower upon the whole place morning, noon, and evening, as a benediction.
+In 1911, the chapter purchased Llenroc from Ezra’s daughters Mary Emily Cornell and Emma Cornell Blair.
+White wrote the chapter a letter of congratulations, in which he stated, “The music of the University chimes comes down from the library tower upon the whole place morning, noon, and evening, as a benediction.
 I am glad to see a house so dear to me in the possession of so distinguished a fraternity as yours, and trust that the occupation of the place hallowed by so many cherished memories will bring a blessing on all who enter it.”

 The house was added to the National Register of Historic Places in 1980.
 Llenroc is featured in many books about the University, Ezra Cornell, and Central New York State.
 It is the subject of a 1994 master’s thesis written by a graduate student in the Architecture College.
 It is lectured about in the Cornell University course Cornell: The First American University.
 Architect and chapter brother M. Arthur Gensler, Cornell Class of ‘58 and the founder of Gensler, the world’s largest architectural firm, called Llenroc “one of the great buildings in America.”